 There are a number of things to consider when choosing a watercolour pencil.
 They include the thickness of the lead: thinner leads are better for fine detailed work, while thicker leads will help you cover more area quickly.
 Also think about the shape of the pencil: will a round, hexagonal or triangular pencil sit more comfortably in your hand?

 Another consideration is the number of pencils in the set.
-Do you need a wide a spectrum of colours as possible (making a bigger set useful)?
-Or do you plan to do a lot of blending (which means you can live with a smaller one)?
+Do you need a wide a spectrum of colours as possible (ie. a big set)?
+Or do you plan to do a lot of blending (which means a smaller set will do)?

 Finally, how tough do you need your pencil to be?
 If you tend to break lot of leads, you might want to go with a brand that prides itself on its toughness and durability.